+SECTION VI.
+CONFIDENTIALITY OF RESULTS

+1. All records relating to drug and alcohol testing will be maintained in a confidential file in a secure location with controlled access, separate from personnel files.

+- 2. A communication received by the Company relevant to an employee's drug and/or alcohol test and received through the employer's testing program is confidential and privileged, and will not be disclosed by the Company except: - a.
+To the tested employee, prospective employer or another person designated in writing by the employee or prospective employee, - b.
+An individual designated by an employer to receive and evaluate test result or hear the explanation from the employee or prospective employee, - c.
+As ordered by court government agency; or - d.
+In any proceeding initiated by or on behalf of the individual arising from a positive test.

 SECTION VII.
-CONFIDENTIALITY OF RESULTS

-- 1. All records relating to drug and alcohol testing will be maintained in a confidential file in a secure location with controlled access, separate from personnel files. - 2.
-A communication received by Company management relevant to an employee's drug and/or alcohol test and received through the Company testing program is confidential and privileged, and will not be disclosed by the Company except: - a.
-To the tested employee, prospective employer or another person designated in writing by the employee or prospective employee; - b.
-An individual designated by an employer to receive and evaluate test results or hear the explanation from the employee or prospective employee; - c.
-As ordered by a court government agency; or - d.
-In any proceeding initiated by, or on behalf of, the individual arising from a positive test.

-SECTION VIII.
 RIGHT TO SEARCH

-- Although every effort will be made to respect the privacy of our employees, the Company reserves the right to conduct unannounced searches for contraband and illicit drugs and/or alcohol on Company premises, in Company vehicles, facilities, equipment and on-site locations.
+- Although every effort will be made to respect the privacy of our employees, the Company reserves the right to conduct unannounced searches for illicit drugs, alcohol and/or contraband on Company premises, in Company vehicles, facilities, equipment and on-site locations.
 Employees are expected to cooperate in the conducting of searches. - 2.
-A search of an employee's personal property will be conducted only when cause exists to suspect that the employee is in violation of this policy. - 3.
-Decisions to search Company owned equipment and workspace do not have to be based on any cause to suspect a violation of this policy.
+A search of an employee's personal property will be conducted only when cause exists to suspect that the employee is in violation of the policy. - 3.
+Decisions to search Company owned equipment and workspace does not have to be based on any cause to suspect a violation of the policy. - 4.
+An employee's consent to search is a required condition of employment.
+A refusal to consent will result in disciplinary action up to and including termination of employment.

-SECTION IX.
+SECTION VIII.
 EMPLOYEE NOTIFICATION

 - 1. All vacancy positions advertised by the Company will include a statement that informs a prospective applicant that the employer implements a drug testing program. - 2.
-The employer will post a notice that Substance Abuse Testing is a required condition of employment in the employee's work area. - 3.
+The employer will post a notice that Substance Abuse testing is a required condition of employment in the employee's work area. - 3.
 The employer shall post a notice that the employer's Substance Abuse Policy and Employee Assistance Plan shall be made available to the employee as soon as is reasonably possible after request.
 The Policy and EAP will be on file in the office of the Human Resources Manager or Designated Employer Representative.

-SECTION X. EMPLOYEE REPORTING REQUIREMENTS
+SECTION IX.
+EMPLOYEE REPORTING REQUIREMENTS

-- 1. All employees are required to report to management within 24 hours of any drug or alcohol conviction. - Employees are required to report legal drug use if such use has the ability to impair judgment or the safe performance of job duties before performing a job duty for the company.
+- 1. All employees are required to report to management within twenty-four (24) hours of any drug or alcohol conviction. - Employees are required to report legal drug use if such use has the ability to impair judgment or the safe performance of job duties before performing a job duty for the company.

-SECTION XI.
-AT-WILL EMPLOYMENT
+SECTION X. AT-WILL EMPLOYMENT

-- 1. Although acceptance of the terms of this Policy and Procedure is a condition of employment, it does not affect the employee's status as an "at-will" employee.
+- Although acceptance of the terms of this Policy and Procedure is a condition of employment, it does not affect the employee's status as an "at-will" employee.
 The employee remains free to resign his/her employment at any time for any or no reason, without notice.
 Similarly, the Company reserves the right to terminate any employee's employment, for any or no reason, without notice. - 2.
 Nothing in this policy statement is meant to infer a contract, written or implied, for long term employment with the Company.

-SECTION XII.
+SECTION XI.
 COMPLIANCE WITH APPLICABLE LAWS